OomelodyoO/NanoPi-R4S/README.md

 Create this own repo to build firmware for myself with customize configuration

+This branch is for test and new feature

 ## Tips
 * Default Gateway: 192.168.2.1
 * Default Password: password